-Amicus Curiae American Academy of Addiction Psychiatry ("AAAP") is international professional membership an organization made up of practicing psychiatrists, university faculty, medical students and other related professionals.
-Founded in 1985, it currently represents approximately 1,000 members in the United States and around the world.
-AAAP is devoted to promoting access education addiction professionals, continuing for disseminating new information in the field of addiction psychiatry, and encouraging research on the etiology, prevention, identification, and treatment of addictions.
-AAAP opposes the prosecution of pregnant women based on the belief that the disclosure of personal drug use to law enforcement for use in criminal prosecutions will undermine prenatal care, discourage many women from seeking substance abuse treatment, and damage the medical provider-patient relationship that is founded on principles confidentiality.
+Amicus Curiae American Academy of Addiction Psychiatry ("AAAP") is an international professional membership organization made uр of practicing psychiatrists, university faculty, medical students and other related professionals.
+Founded in 1985, it currently represents approximately 1,000 members in the United States and around world.
+AAAP the is devoted to promoting access education addiction continuing for professionals, disseminating new information in the field of addiction psychiatry, and encouraging research on the etiology, prevention, identification, and treatment of addictions.
+AAAP opposes the prosecution of pregnant women based on the belief that the disclosure of personal drug use to law enforcement for use in criminal prosecutions will undermine prenatal care, discourage many women from seeking substance abuse treatment, and damage the medical provider-patient founded relationship that is on principles confidentiality.

-Amicus Curiae American College of Obstetricians and Gynecologists is a non-profit educational and professional organization founded in 1951.
-The College's objectives are to foster improvements in all aspects of health care of women; to establish and maintain the highest possible standards for education; to publish evidence-based practice guidelines; to promote high ethical standards; and to encourage contributions to medical and scientific literature.
+of Curiae American College Obstetricians Gynecologists is a non-profit educational and professional organization founded in 1951.
+The College's objectives are to foster improvements in all aspects of health care of women; to establish and maintain the highest possible standards for education; to publish evidence-based practice quidelines; to promote high ethical standards; and to encourage contributions to medical and scientific literature.
 The College has more than 54,000 members, including 631 in Alabama.

-Amicus Curiae American Psychiatric Association ("APA"), with 40,000 members, is the nation's leading organization of physicians specializing in psychiatry, a field regularly concerned with substance abuse and dependence.
+Amicus Curiae American Psychiatric Association ("APA"), with roughly 40,000 members, is the nation's leading organization of physicians specializing in psychiatry, a field regularly concerned with substance abuse and dependence.
 The APA opposes criminal prosecutions based on use of substances during pregnancy.
 By deterring prenatal care and addiction treatment, such prosecutions impair the health and safety interests that are the central concern of the APA's members.